AmadeusITGroup/python-ptypes/doc/storage.rst

       >>> p.close()
       >>> os.unlink(mmapFileName)

-Our improved storage structure is still not very usefull as we can only define a single secret agent in it.
+Our improved storage structure is still not very useful as we can only define a single secret agent in it.
 What if we have more?

 When defining the structure, we can rely on the ``type descriptor classes``.
-With the help of these one can define persistent types parametrized with already existing persistent types.
+With the help of these one can define persistent types parameterized with already existing persistent types.
 The most notable type descriptors are Dict and List.
-To define a parametrized persistent type, one instantiates a type descriptor supplying the desired name of the new persistent type.
+To define a parameterized persistent type, one instantiates a type descriptor supplying the desired name of the new persistent type.
 The parameters of the type have to be specified using the item access operator, which records the parameters and returns the type descriptor instance.
 The instance is then passed in to the